 ASHA’s National Outcomes Measurement System (NOMS)

 The American Speech Language Hearing Association’s (ASHA) National Outcomes Measurement System (NOMS) is a voluntary data collection system that demonstrates the value of speech-language pathology and audiology services.
 ASHA came to us to redesign and significantly expand the capabilities of the system.
-NOMS’ serves as a critical tool in accomplishing ASHA’s mission of empowering and supporting SLPs and Audiologists by fostering excellence in professional practice, and advocating for their members and those they serve.
+NOMS serves as a critical tool in accomplishing ASHA’s mission of empowering and supporting speech-language pathologists and audiologists by fostering excellence in professional practice, and advocating for their members and those they serve.

 WHAT WE DID